apollographql/apollo-server/docs/source/integrations/plugins.md

 ### End hooks

 Event handlers for the following events can optionally return a function that is invoked after the corresponding lifecycle phase _ends_:

 * [`parsingDidStart`](./plugins-event-reference/#parsingdidstart)
 * [`validationDidStart`](./plugins-event-reference/#validationdidstart)
 * [`willResolveField`](./plugins-event-reference/#willresolvefield)

-([`executionDidStart`](./plugins-event-reference/#executiondidstart) returns an _object_ containing an `executionDidEnd` function instead of just a function as an end handler; that's because the returned object can also contain `willResolveField`.)
+([`executionDidStart`](./plugins-event-reference/#executiondidstart) returns an _object_ containing an `executionDidEnd` function instead of just a function as an end hook.
+This is because the returned object can also contain `willResolveField`.)

 Just like the event handers themselves, these end hooks are async functions (except for the end hook for `willResolveField`).

-These **end hooks** are passed any errors that occurred during the execution of that lifecycle phase.
+End hooks are passed any errors that occurred during the execution of that lifecycle phase.
 For example, the following plugin logs any errors that occur during any of the above lifecycle events:

 ```js
 const myPlugin = {